jayniz/lounge_lizard/README.md

     $ git submodule update --init --recursive
     ```

+2. Lounge Lizard has drafter as a native extension.
+This meaning, drafter is
-2. As drafter is a native extension (c++ library) you need to compile it
-before using it. `rake` will take care of compiling it:
+a c++ library you need to compile it before using it. `rake` will take care of
+compiling it:

     ```sh
     $ rake